COVID-19 – stay in touch with racing’s response

 - The Horserace Betting Levy Board (HBLB) and the Racing Foundation agreed an immediate combined £22m cashflow and hardship funding package to support British racing during the coronavirus outbreak.
 The organisations worked in conjunction with parties within British racing, with the objective of providing timely funds where they are most needed, whilst also ensuring the contributions are made in an accountable and sustainable manner which is in line with the objectives of both organisations.

 - Careers in Racing: the team continued to ensure their job board showed all live jobs available across racing, to offer the best assistance to those struggling to find work.
+Their Graduate Development Scheme continued, albeit virtually, and they launched the first ‘Step on Track Programme’ designed to support young people from BAME backgrounds to access the sport, learn more and explore careers.

-- World Horseracing: the digital platform has gathered messages of support for NHS and Key Workers rom well-known racing faces into a video
+- World Horseracing: the digital platform gathered messages of support for NHS and Key Workers rom well-known racing faces into a video

 - Newmarket Covid-19 emergency fund: a group including Jockey Club Estates, Godolphin, The Racing Centre, Newmarket Racecourse and others continues to work with the local authority on a Covid-19 emergency response and fund, administrated by the Newmarket Festival committee.
 The group is ensuring vulnerable residents are receiving essential goods and prescriptions, while hospitality businesses are cooking and delivering hot meals through an extensive volunteer network.
 This work is in tandem with Racing Welfare’s efforts to help racing staff in the town.
 The fund has benefitted from a generous £50,000 donation from racehorse owner Bill Gredley.
 Read more here.
+The initiative has since won The Suffolk Business Awards Changing Lives Special Recognition Award for their efforts.

 - Weatherbys: the sport’s administrator printed PPE sewing patterns for volunteers in the Northamptonshire area to create scrubs for GPs & Hospitals.
 They launched a successful ‘Silks on Screens’ initiative in support of NHS Charities Together, where they produce owner silks phone screensavers on demand, in exchange for a small donation.
 Find out more and get yours here.